JackHamer09/double-zero/packages/proxy/README.md

-# Double zero block explorer proxy
+# Prividium block explorer proxy

 Proxy meant to add authorization in data returned by explorer.